 Pomegranates are a good source of fibre as well as vitamins A, C, some B vitamins and minerals such as calcium, potassium and iron.
 Two components – punicalagins and punicic acid – are responsible for most of the health benefits of pomegranate.
 Pomegranates also have antioxidant activity three times higher than that of red wine or green tea.

-Pomegranates trees are low maintenance, offer good yields and can thrive even with limited moisture.
+Pomegranate trees are low maintenance, offer good yields, and can thrive even with limited moisture.
 Pomegranates are among the best high-value crops to reduce rural poverty (FAO).
 In Morocco, unlike in other producing countries, the fruit is non-GMO and cultivated using organic and sustainable farming practices.

 First, the farmers want to preserve and promote the golden pomegranate variety indigenous to this region in Morocco and their sustainable organic farming practices.
 However, some fruits suffered from peel bursting.
 The farmers want technical assistance to eliminate this agronomic issue.